Pasta La Vista: Italian Restaurant Chain Shutters NY Location After 19 Years

 Carrabba’s Italian Grill shuttered its Albany County restaurant – located in Latham at 675 Troy Schenectady Road – on Friday, Feb.
 23 after 19 years in operation.
 It was the company’s sole Capital Region location.

+The restaurant chain also closed its only Long Island locations, in Smithtown at 730 Smithtown Bypass, and in Central Islip at 20 North Research Place.

-A spokesperson for Carrabba’s parent company, Bloomin’ Brands, told Daily Voice the closure was a business decision that is “not a reflection of the management or staff.”
+A spokesperson for Carrabba’s parent company, Bloomin’ Brands, told Daily Voice the closures were a business decision that is “not a reflection of the management or staff.”

 “Closing a restaurant is never easy,” they continued.
 “All employees will receive a severance package.
 We appreciate the community’s support over the past 19 years.”